 Then they are further categorize as:

-it's OTC or RX, TummyCare Max® can be used.
+PPI's come in both OTC and Rx forms.
 Some examples are lansoprazole and ompeprazole.
-TummyCare Max® provides treatment for your baby's acid
+Compounding a PPI with a product like TummyCare Max® provides treatment for your baby's acid

 reflux without timing around meals or having to wait up to two hours for

 your child to get relief from painful acid reflux and makes any PPI into an immediate release product so you don't have to time around feedings.

 This is a great time to pop over to that Acid & pH page and read about how acid and pH levels work, with interactive images that actually show you the process of digestion in a baby.

-side effects.
+A proton pump inhibitor can be highly effective in controlling acid production.
+Additionally they have proven to be very safe and all of the PPIs on the market have very few, if any, side effects.
 Be sure to read about the contraindications (WHAT NOT TO DO OR USE WHEN USING A PROTON PUMP INHIBITOR) of using PPI's.